RodrigoAVargasHdz/huxel/README.md

-# HUXEL

-Fully differentiable Huckel model in JAX.
+# HÜXEL =  JAX + HÜCKEL

+Optimization of the Hückel model *à la* machine learning.
+Using JAX, we created a fully differentiable Huckel model where all parameters could be optimized with respect to some reference data.

 # Beta functions
 constant ('--beta c')